ddavidson99/dyzbox/memory-bank/activeContext.md

 9. **Notification Features**: Expand the animation system to other notifications beyond unread count
 10. **User Identity Schema**: Implement the database schema for user identity and provider linking
 11. **Account Linking UI**: Design the interface for users to link multiple email accounts
+12. **Enhanced Compose UI**: Implement the new compose email interface with icon-based actions and Quill.js integration for rich text editing

 ## Technical Insights